 Cradle cap should get better on its own.
-If it sticks around or spreads to baby's face, neck, or other parts of the body, see your doctor.
+If it sticks around or spreads to your baby's face, neck, or other parts of the body, see your doctor.
 You may need a stronger prescription shampoo for your baby's hair and a cortisone cream for your baby's body.

+- Cut nails after a bath, when they're softer.
+Sometimes it helps to trim a baby's nails when the baby is asleep and relaxed.
 If you use scissors or a nail clipper, press the skin under the nail down so you can get to the nail more easily.
 It may help to have your partner hold the baby's hand steady the first few times so you can concentrate on cutting.

 - Trim their fingernails following the natural curve of the nail.
 Cut toenails straight across.

-- If you accidentally nip baby's skin with the scissors, apply gentle pressure with a tissue or piece of gauze.
-Use a tiny bit of ointment on the cut.
+- If you accidentally nip your baby's skin with the scissors, apply gentle pressure with a tissue or piece of gauze.
+Use a tiny bit of antibacterial ointment on the cut.
 Don't put on a bandage because your baby could choke on it.